 “safeguarding the planet’s life-supporting ecosystems" = ”environmental protection”

 Meanwhile, "The pace of planetary destruction has not slowed." —David Suzuki, 2016.
-The pace hasn't slowed because Suzuki says so, but because the proverbial mountain of data says so.
+The pace hasn't slowed, not just because Suzuki says so, but because the proverbial mountain of data says so.
 I've been paying attention since the late 1960s and the pace has been and continues to increase.
 The rate of species extinction has not peaked, but is plotting out as an exponential growth curve, perhaps related to continued growth of human population and per capita consumption.
-And that should be enough to call into question the academic field of 'sustainability' underlying all the Schools of Sustainability, textbooks, and degrees granted to create the men and women of words needed to serve the SYSTEM's narrative.
+And that should be enough to call into question the academic field of 'sustainability' underlying all the Schools of Sustainability, textbooks, and degrees granted to create the men and women of words needed to serve the SYSTEM's growth narrative.
 That they have a long list of feel-good projects they are working on is irrelevant compared to the planetary destruction they are enabling by offering distractions, by performing slight of mind tricks, and not effectively dealing with the core issue (it's the growth economy, ...).